pmiguelpinto90/ShiftDisplay/README.md

   * display.set(customs)
   * display.set(characters, dots)

-  Save a value to buffer for showing latter.
+  Save and set a value to show next.
+Entire previous value is erased.

   `display`: object of type ShiftDisplay.

-  `value`: value to save;
-  can be a number (int, long) or text (char, char array, string object);
+  `value`: value to set, can be a number (int, long) or text (char, char array, string object);
-  for text, valid characters are 0-9 a-z A-Z -, everything else will be converted to a space.
+  for text, valid characters are 0-9 a-z A-Z -, others are converted to a space; null-terminated char array;
+  if is to big to fit in the display, it is trimmed according to alignment.

-  `valueReal`: float or double number value to save.
+  `valueReal`: value to set, a real number (float, double);
+  if is to big to fit in the display, it is trimmed according to alignment.

-  `alignment`: alignment of the value on the display;
+  `alignment`: alignment of the value or valueReal on the display;
   constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
   if not defined, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

   `decimalPlaces`: number of digits following the decimal point;
   if not defined, the default is 2.

-  `customs`: array of bytes specifying custom characters, each representing a character on the display, from left to right;
+  `customs`: array of bytes initialized with the custom characters to set, in 7seg format, each byte is a character on the display, from left to right;
-  a custom character is encooded as a byte where segment A is MSB and DP is LSB;
   array length must match display size.

-  `characters`: array of chars, each representing a character on the display, from left to right;
+  `characters`: array of chars initialized with the characters to set, each char is a character on the display, from left to right;
-  valid characters are 0-9 a-z A-Z -, everything else will be converted to a space;
+  valid characters are 0-9 a-z A-Z -, others are converted to a space;
   array length must match display size.

-  `dots`: array of bools, each representing a dot on the display, from left to right;
+  `dots`: array of bools initialized with the dot values to set, each bool is a dot on the display, from left to right;
+  true shows dot, false hides dot;
   array length must match display size.

 * __setDot()__